stuart-knock/docs/UserGuide/UserGuide.rst

 To make sure that no processes will remain open after you use the application, you should always close |TVB| by running the `tvb_stop.sh` script.

 To access the console interface, on a terminal, run `tvb_command.sh` or `tvb_library.sh`.
 The interactive Python shell will appear.
-To stop all the processes run `tvb_stop.sh`.
-See the User Interface section for more details on how to use this interface.
+See the Shell and User Interface sections in this document for more details on how to use the different interfaces of |TVB|.

 The current |TVB| package was tested on Debian Squeeze and Fedora 16.
 Other Linux flavors might also work as long as you have installed a glibc version of 2.11 or higher.

+For details on script `contributor_setup`, please read document `ContributorsManual.pdf`.

 On MacOS
 --------

-Unzip the package and it will create a folder TVB_Distribution.
-In this folder you should find a number of scripts and an application package.
+Unzip the package and it will create a folder: TVB_Distribution.
+In this folder you should find a number of scripts (in `bin` sub-folder) and an application package (`tvb.app`).

 To start |TVB| in your web browser you should double-click on the `tvb.app` application.
-If you rather use the shell interface, then execute one of the files `tvb_command` or `tvb_library` from the `bin` folder.
+If you would rather use the shell interface, then execute one of the files `tvb_command` or `tvb_library` from the `bin` folder.
+See the Shell and User Interface sections in this document for more details on how to use the different interfaces of |TVB|.

-This will launch the TVB software as a background process and will also try to fire a browser window for you to start working with TVB.
+Double click on `tvb.app` will launch the TVB software as a background process and will also try to fire a browser window for you to start working with TVB.
+Please be patient, as depending on your computer resources, the startup process might take about 1-2 minutes.

-You can at any time run the `tvb_clean.command` which will start tvb in a clean state, resetting your program database and deleting all folders created by |TVB|.
+You can at any time run the `tvb_clean.command` which will reset your TVB database and delete all folders created by |TVB|.

 To make sure that no processes will remain open after you use the application, you should always close |TVB| by running the `tvb_stop.command` script.

 The current |TVB| version was tested on Mac OS X 10.5.8 (Leopard), 10.6.8 (Snow Leopard) and 10.7.2 (Lion) but should also run smoothly on subsequent versions.

 On Windows
 ----------